-Jobs are Matillion ETL's main way of designing, organising and executing workflows.
+Jobs are Matillion ETL's main way of designing, organizing, and executing workflows.
 The most common usage of Matillion ETL is to build strings of configured components inside a job and then run that job to accomplish a desired task such as loading or transforming data.
-The area in which components are laid out within a job is called the canvas.
+The area of the UI where components are laid out within a job is called the canvas.

-Important Note: Although most components are common to all platforms, some are not and are only available for certain versions Matillion ETL.
-For example, Matillion ETL for Redshift may have some Redshift-specific components that Matillion ETL for BigQuery does not and vice-versa.
+Although most components are common to all platforms, some are not, and are only available for certain versions of Matillion ETL.
+For example, Matillion ETL for Redshift may have some Redshift-specific components that Matillion ETL for BigQuery does not, and vice-versa.

-- Orchestration is primarily concerned with DDL statements (especially Creating, Dropping and Altering resources), loading data from external sources
+- Orchestration jobs are primarily concerned with DDL statements (especially creating, dropping, and altering resources), loading data from external sources.

-- Transformation is used for transforming data that already exists within tables.
-This includes filtering data, changing data types and removing rows.
+- Transformation jobs are used for transforming data that already exists within tables.
+This includes filtering data, changing data types, and removing rows.

-Shared Jobs are simply packaged jobs created by users that can be Orchestration and/or Transformation and are used similar to how a component is used.
+Shared Jobs are simply packaged jobs created by users that can be orchestration and/or transformation and are used similarly to how a component is used.

-Orchestration Jobs deal with the management of resources (such as tables) as well and loading data from external sources.
-This typically makes Orchestration Jobs a user's first real use of Matillion ETL as data must be loaded into a table before being transformed.
-An orchestration job is chiefly defined by the components it contains - full documentation for which can be found in the 'Orchestration' category.
+Orchestration Jobs deal with the management of resources (such as tables) as well as loading data from external sources.
+This typically makes orchestration jobs a user's first real use of Matillion ETL as data must be loaded into a table before being transformed.
+An orchestration job is chiefly defined by the components it contains.

-Transformation Jobs are, predictably, concerned with transforming data within tables.
+Transformation jobs are, predictably, concerned with transforming data within tables.
 This generally comes in the form of components that are named after the functions and DML commands that they represent such as Rank and Aggregate.
-A Transformation Job is chiefly defined by the components it contains - full documentation for which can be found in the 'Transformation' category.
+A transformation job is chiefly defined by the components it contains.

-Transformation Jobs have no specific 'Start' point unlike Orchestration Jobs and many flows can be specified to run at once simply by creating multiple strings of components.
+Transformation jobs have no specific 'Start' point unlike orchestration jobs, and many flows can be specified to run at once by creating multiple strings of components.
 Users may want to consider Job Concurrency when making such jobs.

-Smart use of a Shared Jobs allows users to decrease the complexity of their workspace where repeatable, complex workflows are packaged into a single Shared Job which is then used in other workflows.
+Smart use of shared jobs allows users to decrease the complexity of their workspace where repeatable, complex workflows are packaged into a single shared job that is then used in other workflows.
 In many ways this is a neater, more configurable, more portable version of linking to other jobs using the Run Orchestration and Run Transformation components.